realworldocaml/book/en/04-lists-options-and-patterns.md

 ## List performance

+_(yminsky: I think it's important not to go too negative on the performance of lists.
+Lists are after all quite efficient for lots of applications, as long as you're thoughtful in how you use them, and you don't use them in cases where the space overhead is material.
+But transformations of large lists can actually be quite fast, in part because allocation in OCaml is so very fast.
+Indeed, I think programmers from other languages often overestimate the cost of using lists, to the detriment of their code.)_

 Lists are ubiquitous in OCaml programs.
 They are easy to use and reasonably efficient for small lists, but large lists can have significant performance problems.
 The issue is that lists are formed